pinkats01/rock-paper-scissors/README.md

 I made a Rock Paper Scissors game that you can play vs the computer.
-This my first project working with javascript, I faced a lot of problems while making this game like directing to a new html file using Js, not being able to reach a local file in firefox mozilla because of security precautions etc, but after facing a lot of problems I feel like I'm more comfortable in facing and expecting them.__
+This my first project working with javascript, I faced a lot of problems while making this game like directing to a new html file using Js, not being able to reach a local file in firefox mozilla because of security precautions etc, but after facing a lot of problems I feel like I'm more comfortable in facing and expecting them.</br>
 I tried to make this game visually appealing, so I made all the visuals and graphics by myself, and I tried to make a simple storyline to give it more meaning and purpose.
 If you lose or win, in both instances there is a visual, I spent a lot of time making them so I wanted to people to notice them.